-The new EUROWA courses include four additional levels (ADVANCED, SPECIALIST, SECTION HEAD, and MANAGER) each produced in a modular form and consisting of a combination of online testing prior to admission to any of the higher level training courses, and course packages which combine lectures, hands-on training, skill labs, exercises and evaluation of individual skills.
+Each course is produced in a modular form and consists of a combination of online testing prior to admission to higher levels, and course packages which combine lectures, hands-on training, skill labs, exercises and evaluation of individual skills.The training levels

-The four training levels
+The training levels

 The SECTION HEAD level (also a managerial role) training also utilises some of the materials developed for the MANAGER level training can be accessed by individuals who have qualified as an ADVANCED responder.
 A SECTION HEAD oversees the management of some departments of a facility, or coastal sections when operational in the field.